mattheweallen/islp/README.md

 # islp
-An Introduction to Statistical Learning with Application in Python
+An Introduction to Statistical Learning with Applications in Python